acl-org/acl-anthology/hugo/content/info/contrib.md

 We need the following information from you:

 -  **The full titles of all volumes** (main conference and workshop) that you need identifiers for ([excellent example](https://docs.google.com/spreadsheets/d/13F1XhnT4PsiN-ZXcpv6QUp5A2qlr6-W9MoDgCkBOw9w/edit#gid=0)); and
--  **the date** you would like your volumes to be available to the world.
+-  **The date** you would like your volumes to be available to the world.
    (Your proceedings will be due **two weeks** prior to this negotiated date).

 The full titles should not contain abbreviations, except parenthetically.